 Robin Bowen is the Assistant Director for the Forensic Science Initiative, a program that develops research, scientific resources, and professional training for forensic scientists and related professionals.
 Her primary responsibilities include coordination of continuing education programs, management of research projects, and correspondence of progress to the National Institute of Justice.
 Bowen is the author of Ethics and the Practice of Forensic Science.
 She is an advisory member of the Outreach and Communication Interagency Working Group (IWG) under the National Science and Technology Council Subcommittee (NSTC) on Forensic Science.
 She is also on the Editorial Advisory Board for the revised edition of Encyclopedia of Forensic Sciences.
 Bowen is the primary developer of the Forensic Educational Alliance, an initiative to offer a variety of forensic science continuing education courses online.
 She has an undergraduate degree in Forensic and Investigative Sciences and a graduate degree in Secondary Science Education.
 Robin is the online course instructor for Ethics in Forensic Science and Hair Evaluation for DNA Analysis.

 Samantha Neal is the Instructional Coordinator for the Forensic Science Initiative, a program that provides scientific resources and professional training for forensic scientists and related professionals.
 Her primary responsibilities are the development and coordination of online and on-site continuing education courses and programs in forensic science.
 She has undergraduate degrees in both Forensic and Investigative Sciences and Chemistry.
-Samantha is the online course instructor for Roles in Forensic Science, Science of Fingerprints, Forensic Mass Spectrometry, Forensic Drug Chemistry, Perspectives in Expert Testimony, Forensic Entomology for the CSI, IBIS, and Forensic Science 101.
+Samantha is the online course instructor for Roles in Forensic Science, Science of Fingerprints, Forensic Mass Spectrometry, Forensic Drug Chemistry, Perspectives in Expert Testimony, Forensic Entomology for the CSI, IBIS, Chemical Spot Tests for Illicit Drugs, Fundamentals of Forensic Toxicology, AFIS, and Forensic Science 101.

 Kelly Ayers is a curriculum developer with the Forensic Science Initiative.
 Prior to joining FSI, Kelly was employed as a forensic services technician with the Asheville, NC Police Department.
 While there, she was qualified as an expert in forensic identification in North Carolina Superior Court and was published in the Journal of Forensic Identification.
 She has an undergraduate degree with a double major in Philosophy and Biology from Frostburg (Maryland) State University and was the first graduate of the West Virginia University Forensic Identification Program.
 Since joining FSI, Kelly has become an IAI Certified Senior Crime Scene Analyst and received her Master of Science in Forensic Science Administration from Oklahoma State University.
 She is a native of Romney, WV.